Falcons trade suspended WR Ridley to Jaguars in complex deal

-The draft pick is contingent on when Ridley gets reinstated, how much he plays in 2023 and whether he signs a long-term deal with the Jaguars, the person said.
+The pick is contingent on when Ridley gets reinstated, how much he plays and whether he signs a long-term deal with the Jaguars.

 Ridley tweeted ”Duuuval” with two emojis of faces with steam coming from both nostrils, relaying the team’s rallying cry.